 And timeline view.
 Timeline view will show a bar graph representation of that keyword on the basis of time and keyword count.

 Create Index / Indexing

 Index search is a more deep and refined search and also very vital for forensic investigations.

-Or can create a customised template
+Or can create a customized template

 The image, drive or folder selected will get listed, (we can add multiple drives/directories) for indexing.